MartaKliuchnik/hospital-appointment-scheduler/README.md

 ```
 {
-    "message": "Client ID is required."
+    "message": "Doctor ID is required."
 }
 ```
 ```